-CI 2278 Applied Electronics (3)
+CI 228 Applied Electronics (3)

-This course provides a review of current technology involved in "Green Cars" (hybrid electric cars) and an understanding of AC power generation, including types of power plants and the power distribution grids across the USA.
-Students will have hands-on labs for DC/AC/Digital semiconductor circuits.
-An understanding of the circuit analysis and instrumentation to measure the DC and AC voltages is included.
+This course provides a review of current technology involved in hybrid electric cars.
+An understanding of power generation and the US power grid.
+Students will have hands on labs for DC/AC/Digital semiconductor circuits.